BlogCategoriesCompareAbout

 Is Llama 4 completely free to use for developers?

-Llama 4 is open-weight and free for most users, but has restrictions for EU users and companies with over 700 million monthly active users.
-Developers can download and use it locally without cost, though hosting may require infrastructure investment.
+Llama 4 provides free model weights for most users but restricts EU access and requires commercial licensing for companies exceeding 700 million monthly active users.
+Developers download and use models locally without per-token costs, though infrastructure investment may be substantial.

 How does Llama 4's 10M context window compare to GPT-4o's capabilities?

-Llama 4 Scout's 10M context window significantly exceeds GPT-4o's typical 128K-1M limit, enabling analysis of entire codebases and large documents.
-This makes it particularly valuable for complex development projects requiring extensive context understanding.
+Llama 4 Scout's 10-million token context window exceeds GPT-4o's 128K-1M limit by 10-78x, enabling complete codebase analysis and large document processing.
+This advantage proves valuable for complex development projects requiring extensive contextual understanding.

 Which Llama 4 model should I choose: Scout or Maverick?

-Scout (109B parameters) offers the massive 10M context window ideal for codebase analysis, while Maverick (400B parameters) provides superior overall performance with 1M context.
-Choose Scout for long-context tasks and Maverick for general high-performance applications.
+Scout offers 10-million token context ideal for codebase analysis with 109B total parameters, while Maverick provides superior performance with 400B total parameters and 1-million token context.
+Choose Scout for long-context tasks, Maverick for general high-performance applications.

 Can Llama 4 replace GPT-4o for coding tasks?

-Llama 4 Maverick outperforms GPT-4o on many coding benchmarks and offers open-source flexibility, making it a strong alternative.
-However, the choice depends on specific needs, infrastructure preferences, and whether you value open-source access over cloud convenience.
+Llama 4 Maverick achieves 89.2% HumanEval performance versus GPT-4o's 82.1%, offering superior coding capabilities with open-source flexibility.
+The choice depends on infrastructure preferences, geographic restrictions, and whether you prioritize open-source access over cloud convenience.

 What are the hardware requirements for running Llama 4 locally?